nikogarro/HellenicDrones/README.md

 This gonna a take a while as it is downloading all the necessary packages and their depedencies to train, evaluate, predict and export a yolov8 model. 🔥

-📢 This downloads the cpu version of Pytorch if you have a gpu to run the model on you need to go to [Pytorch](https://pytorch.org/get-started/locally/)
+📢 This downloads the CPU 💻 version of Pytorch if you have a GPU ⚡ to run the model on you need to go to [Pytorch](https://pytorch.org/get-started/locally/)

 and install it with the apropriate cuda version by coping the command.